Olive Oil Health Benefits and Side Effects

 These findings are on par because most people are starting to frequently use olive oil instead of lesser heart-healthy options within their diets.

-Combine this with the high amounts of antioxidants and monounsaturated fat content found in extra virgin olive oil, it becomes obvious as to why it has such a large impact on cardiovascular health.
+Combine this with the high amounts of antioxidants, it becomes obvious as to why it has such a large impact on cardiovascular health and overall health.

 4. Has Powerful Anti-Inflammatory Properties

-Consuming olive oil has the beneficial health effect of reducing chronic inflammation, relieving oxidative stress, and mitigating symptoms of heart disease.
+Consuming extra virgin olive oil has many health benefits such as reducing chronic inflammation, relieving oxidative stress, and mitigating symptoms of heart disease.

 The most effective antioxidant is called oleocanthal, a phenolic compound that has been shown to have the behavior as ibuprofen, a common anti-inflammatory drug that’s found in Tylenol and Advil.